 When the presentation was concluded, the Curator Hay confirmed my speculation that some aspects of the depictions might have been affected by the restoration process.
 He also spent a few minutes discussing the restoration of the painting and the unstable nature of bitumen (which was often used to give a painting deep blacks, and thus significant visual depth).
 Over the 170 years since it was painted, this bitumen was the principal cause of damage to the image and the principal driver for the expensive restoration needed to recover it.

-We had an interesting discussion about whether the painting might have been commissioned by Lord John Campbell in the mid-1840’s to help promote the upcoming publication of his first set of volumes of the “Lives of the Lord Chancellors…”.
+We had an interesting discussion about whether the painting might have been commissioned by Lord John Campbell in the mid-1840s to help promote the upcoming publication of his first set of volumes of the “Lives of the Lord Chancellors…”.
 We also discussed whether the painting might have been painted in order to be considered for placement in Westminster as part of an initiative announced around that time to help identify talented English painters.
 It was a fascinating and enlightening conversation.

 In the end, it was agreed they needed some time to digest the analysis, but were very appreciative and enthusiastic about what was presented.
 The analysis will become part of the records and documentation of the painting.
-Finally, the online exhibition created to support the painting will be updated to include Sir Richard Lane – and probably a number of the additional persons which have been identified as well.
+Finally, the online exhibition created to support the painting will be updated to include Sir Richard Lane – and probably a number of the additional persons who have been identified as well.

-Its a remarkable and ironic outcome that I have found my Lost Lord Keeper in a dramatic depiction of the most important event of his life – which had been hanging unrecognized (until now) on the walls within Parliament.
+It’s a remarkable and ironic outcome that I have found my Lost Lord Keeper in a dramatic depiction of the most important event of his life – which had been hanging unrecognized (until now) on the walls within Parliament.
 How poignant to have been given the opportunity to present my analysis of the “Trial of Strafford” in a meeting room so close to the spot it happened that you could hold your breath for the time it would take you to walk to the plate near the center of Westminster Hall where Richard Lane stood with his client in 1641.
 This approximately 6″ x 24″ brass plate in the floor of Westminster Hall is about 5 feet from the similar plate marking the location where Winston Churchill laid in state in 1965.

 Middle Temple Archives